Updated 17 November 2020

 With respect to the 20 specific discharge standards, down from 27 covered by the current VGP requirements, it is important to note that the EPA has not significantly reduced the number of discharges covered.
 Instead, the proposed rule consolidates or renames the VGP requirements to “improve clarity, enhance enforceability and implementation, or incorporate new information and technology.”
 The EPA further explains that the similarities and differences between the requirements in the proposed discharge standards and the requirements in the VGP can be sorted into three distinct groups:

 No action from ship operators is needed at this time.
 However, we encourage Members and clients to review the proposed rule, consider how it will impact operations of their vessels, and provide detailed comments to the EPA.
 We also draw your attention to ECM Maritime Services’ Client Alert 17-2020 which clarifies some of the new requirements that may be of particular interest to ship operators, such as oil-to-sea interfaces, ballast water management, exhaust gas scrubbers, cathodic protection, graywater, and biofouling.
 The alert also notes that, for the purpose of the proposed rule, the EPA has confirmed that the US contiguous zone extends to 12 miles from the coastline.

-Once the proposed rule is published in the Federal Register (Docket No. EPA-HQ-OW-2019-0482), it will be out for public comment for 30 days.
+The proposed rule is available in the Federal Register under Docket No. EPA-HQ-OW-2019-0482 and comments must be provided by 25 November 2020.
 Members and clients would recall that VIDA requires the EPA to develop new national standards of performance for commercial vessel discharges and the US Coast Guard (USCG) to develop corresponding implementing regulations.
 Hence, these new discharge standards will not come into effect until the USCG finalizes its process, which is not expected until 2022.
 In the interim, the 2013 VGP will remain in effect.